khawarizmus/hijri-week-calendar-proposal/content.typ

 = Introduction

-The Hijri week calendar (HWC) is a leap week calendar system based on the fundamentals of the ISO 8601 date system.
+The Hijri week calendar (HWC) is a leap week date system based on the fundamentals of the ISO 8601 week date system.

 The HWC specifies a week of year atop any of the compatible Hijri calendars by defining a notation for ordinal weeks of the year.
-The system is a derivative of the used Hijri calendar and is a standard representation of the underlying Hijri calendar therefore shares the accuracy of the underlying Hijri calendar.
+The HWC is a standard representation of the underlying Hijri calendar and therefore shares the accuracy of the underlying Hijri calendar.

-The HWC derives a a standard representation from compatible existing Hijri calendar dates.
 The resulting Hijri week date may be different depending on the underlying Hijri calendar used.
-Therefore, it is important to reference the Hijri calendar with the HWC representation when in need of interportability.
+Therefore, it is important to reference the Hijri calendar with the HWC representation when in need of interoperability.

 Because the HWC is designed to work with many types of Hijri calendars, implementers of the HWC may need to create seperate implementations for each Hijri calendar.
 This should not be seen as a limitation but rather as a versatile feature allowing the HWC to be used with any Hijri calendar that may be introduced in the future.

 The HWC and its rules are not limited to just the tabular varieties of Hijri calendars.
 This includes compatibility with calendars such as the Umm al-Qura calendar.
-For more information on non-compatible Hijri calendars, see @compatible-calendars.
+For more information on compatible and non-compatible Hijri calendars, see @compatible-calendars.

 // The week numbering scheme of the Hijri-Week Calendar System introduced in this document closely follows that introduced by the ISO 8601 with minor deviations which are specific to the nature of the Hijri calendars.